ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on social media as a stage play.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the masks people wear for approval.

 ---